nuvan/nuvan.github.io/_posts/programming/2013-02-01-jruby-jvm-encoding-flags.md

 ads: true
 ---

-Once upon a time, I was developing a couple of extensions for Logstash [Link](http://logstash.net/).
+Once upon a time, I was developing a couple of extensions for [Logstash](http://logstash.net/).

 One of my input extensions connected to a SQLServer via JDBC driver and it all worked fine in my OSX machine.
 But then, an evil Red Hat Enterprise server appeared, took over the control of my proceses and started to mess with all of my good JVM configurations (some of them, I didn't even know that they existed).